-Many new CPAP users have a tough time getting used to their machines and might have difficulty wearing it every night.
-It can be overwhelming at first; you have to get acclimated to a noise at night that you aren’t used to, you have to figure out how to get comfortable with a long piece of tubing in your way, and you have to adjust to sleeping with something on your face.
+Many new CPAP users have a tough time getting used to their machines and might have difficulty wearing a mask every night.
+It can be overwhelming at first; you have to acclimate to a new noise at night, you have to sleep while connected to a long piece of tubing, and you have to adjust to sleeping with something on your face.

 There are three main types of sleep apnea mask: the full-face mask, the nasal mask, and the nasal pillow mask.
 With each type of mask, there are hundreds of different sizes and styles so that you can find the most comfortable fit for your needs.

 - The full-face mask covers the nose and mouth — this type may be ideal if you are a mouth-breather, or if you have difficulty breathing through your nose.
 One example of a popular full-face mask is the Fisher & Paykel Simplus Full Face Mask

 - The nasal mask covers just the nose and might be a good option if you have a high-pressure setting or if you tend to move around in your sleep.
 An example of a popular nasal mask is the Respironics Wisp Nasal Mask.
 It’s a great CPAP mask for side sleepers.

 - The nasal pillow mask inserts a small prong inside the nose and is a good option if you feel claustrophobic in other masks, or if you have facial hair.
 A popular version of this type of sleep apnea mask is the ResMed AirFit™ P10 Nasal Pillows System